LucasDiogo96/S.O.L.I.D/README.md

         public DateTime ExitDate { get; set; }
     }
 ```
-And here we have the type of this check if basically if it's a checkin or a checkout
+And here we have the type of this check if basically if it's a checkin or a checkout.

 ```csharp
   public enum CheckTypeEnum